UAZ Simba

-The UAZ Simba is a two different UAZ designed 4×2 or 4×4 wheel drive minibus concepts with the same name created in 1999 and 2002 respectively.
+The UAZ Simba are two different UAZ designed 4×2 or 4×4 wheel drive minibus concepts with the same name created in 1999 and 2002 respectively.
 The production launches of these two minibuses have been cancelled.
 The Simba has a wheelbase of 3,000 mm and is a combination of a 7-9-person van and an SUV.
 It shares many common components with UAZ-3162 SUV.
 Simba family prototypes were shown at the Moscow Auto Salon from 1999 to 2005, but did not reach production for financial reasons.